stankela96/greenstate-task/README.md

 **Localhost:**<br>
 Everything is working.
-Tests are not implemented, neither is react.<br>
+Tests are implemented for one route with two scenarios, in a bit of unconventional way.<br>
 Make sure to create `.env` file based on `.env.template`<br>
 Run `yarn` to have everything installed.<br>
 Create empty database on your local machine.<br>